oktadev/okta-angular-calculator-example/README.md

 Client ID: 0oab8eb55Kb9jdMIr5d6
 ```

 **NOTE:** You can also use the Okta Admin Console to create your app.
-See [Create an Angular App](https://developer.okta.com/docs/guides/sign-into-spa/angular/create-okta-application/) for more information
+See [Create an Angular App](https://developer.okta.com/docs/guides/sign-into-spa/angular/create-okta-application/) for more information.

 Set your `issuer` and copy the `clientId` in to `src/app/app.module.ts`.